IonasSoftwareLtd/seraphin-www/content/usecase/scientific.md

 ---
-title: Scientific
+title: Scientific - Ultra Low Temperature (ULT) Freezers and LN2 tanks
 date: 2020-07-13T12:49:27.000+06:00
 thumbnail: images/usecase/lab500x749.png
+images:
+  - images/usecase/freezer640x480.jpg
 service: Low temperature storage of scientfic research assets
-client: Edward Furlong
+client: Glasgow University
+publish: true
 shortDescription: >
-  IoT solutions based on LoRaWAN or NB-IoT/LTE-M have seen widespread adoption within scientific industry.
-One clear-cut requirement is storing high value assets in suitable environments such as vaccines or scientific research reagents in low temperature freezers.
+  IoT solutions have seen widespread adoption within scientific industry.
+  One clear-cut requirement is storing high value assets in suitable environments such as vaccines or scientific research reagents in low temperature freezers or LN2 tanks.
+Seraphin is a reliable and trusted Ultra Low Temperature Monitoring System already adopted by major scientific institutions.
 challenge: >
-  Ensure a scientific reserach sample is preserved in a low temperature environment of -80°C. Alert the guardian of the sample if the temperature in the environment starts rising  by the way of sending a SMS and initiating a phone call containing information about the affected asset.
+  Ensure a scientific reserach asset is preserved in a low temperature environment of -80°C. Alert the owner of the asset if the temperature in the environment starts rising, by the way of sending an SMS and initiating a phone call containing information about the affected asset.
 solution: >
-  A LoRaWANN sensor installed to monitor the low temperature environment and configured to emit temperature readings at regular time intervals.
+  A sensor installed to monitor the low temperature environment and configured to emit temperature readings at regular time intervals.
 The sensor is onboarded to Seraphin IoT Wireless Monitoring and Telemetry solution and the platform has a rule configured that triggers a SMS and phone call alert